shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 - [FAQs](#faq) - My responses to email queries sent out by young researchers
 - [My background](#background)
 - [Acknowledgement](#ack)

+### <a name="researchforme"></a> Is research for me?
+If you're generally curious about how the world works, and have an interest in understanding details of how things around you work, you should definitely give research a shot.
+If you're an undergraduate at a school with a vibrant research community, it is that much easier to give it a go, and to see if you enjoy it.

+From experience, if you're interested in your coursework, and have a curious mind, and if you end up *disliking* research - then it is most likely the case of poor mentorship.
+Your mentor did not show you the ropes well, and did not give you the time you deserved.
+Please do not be discouraged by it.
+Give it a shot anyway!
+It can be a lot of fun.

+(Note - there's a reverse ask here as well.
+If they do give you that time, what can you do to ensure they feel their time is well spent on you.
+Read [Jason Eisner's article below](#doingresearch) to learn more about this.)

 ### <a name="researchisnot"></a>What research is not